NEW MOON - Chodesh - Explained!

 CONSEQUENCES OF THE NEW DEFINITION

-Defining the term 'New Moons', as a reference to the annual rest days,
+Defining the term 'New Moons', as a reference to the six annual rest

-means that it is not possible to utilise the New Moon verses to justify
+days, means that it is NOT possible to utilise the New Moon verses

 It also means that at this time it is impossible to know exactly what